stellio-hub/stellio-docs/docs/admin/upgrading_to_2.16.0.md

 Exit the container and eventually remove the dumps.

-* Edit `docker-compose.yml` file, un-comment search and subscription services and restart the services:
+* Restart all the services

 ```sh
 docker compose up -d